MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### FROM

-The `FROM` instruction, sets the container image that will be used during the new image creation process.
+The `FROM` instruction sets the container image that will be used during the new image creation process.
 For instance, when using the instruction `FROM windowsservercore`, the resulting image is derived from, and has a dependency on, the Windows Server Core base OS image.
 If the specified image is not present on the system where the Docker build process is being run, the Docker engine will attempt to download the image from a public or private image registry.

 **Format**